2019-2020 Undergraduate & Graduate Catalog

 - completed the following courses with a 2.5 or higher combined GPA.
 Transfer student grades for comparable classes being transferred into Grand Valley will be used to calculate this combined GPA.

 After completing these three steps, students are admitted to the Seidman College of Business and are eligible to enroll in 300/400-level business classes.
 MGT 268 can be completed concurrently with the first semester of upper-division programs provided the other five classes have a combined 2.5 GPA.
-If completion of MGT 268 causes the combined GPA to fall below a 2.5, then the student is not eligible for new 300/400-level business courses until the GPA requirement has been met.
-Nonbusiness students must have earned 55 credit hours with a minimum 2.5 GPA to be eligible to enroll in upper-division business and economics courses.
+If completion of MGT 268 causes the combined GPA to fall below a 2.5, the student is not eligible for new 300/400-level business courses until the GPA requirement has been met.
+Nonbusiness students must have earned 55 credit hours with a minimum 2.5 GPA to be eligible to enroll in upper-division business and economics courses, unless otherwise designated.

 The graduate business programs are open to qualified individuals with a bachelor's degree from accredited colleges and universities.

 The Seidman College of Business seeks individuals who want to build a meaningful career.
-Admission to the Seidman M.B.A. program is competitive because the M.B.A.
+Admission to the Seidman M.B.A. program is competitive as the M.B.A.
 Admissions Committee carefully considers each applicant.
 The M.B.A.
 Admissions Committee takes a holistic approach to candidate evaluation with consideration of relevant professional experience, potential for career growth, academic ability, leadership qualities, communication and interpersonal skills, and motivation for success.
 Applicants with managerial, operational, or decision-making experience receive preference for admission.
 Seidman purposefully maintains a relatively small class size and values candidates with diverse backgrounds, skill sets, cultures, and talents.
 No particular undergraduate major is necessary for students applying to the M.B.A. program.
 Instead, candidates must demonstrate competency in background business subjects.

 To apply, students should